-Temporal rules can be expressed in various formats, such as association rules [25, 8], temporal logics [26, 27], "Whenever x_1, \ldots, x_n occur, y_1, \ldots, y_m also occur", etc. Such rules help to make it clearer which operations should or should not occur in certain orders so that maintainers of the program may make changes accordingly.
+Temporal rules can be expressed in various formats, such as association rules (Livshits et al. 2005; Yang et al. 2006), temporal logics (Lo et al. 2008b; Wasylkowski et al. 2011), "Whenever $x_1, \ldots, x_n$ occur, $y_1, \ldots, y_m$ also occur", etc. Such rules help to make it clearer which operations should or should not occur in certain orders so that maintainers of the program may make changes accordingly.
 Most temporal rule mining algorithms evaluate the validity of a rule based on the likelihood that the xs are followed by the ys, and the number of times x followed by y in the execution traces.
 They mainly differ in the semantics of the mined rules, the allowable values of n and m, and the metrics used to evaluate rule validity.
-For example, Perracotta extracts association rules of short length (n and m being 1) [8]; Others extract temporal rules of longer lengths [27].
+For example, Perracotta extracts association rules of short length (n and m being 1) (Yang et al. 2006); Others extract temporal rules of longer lengths (Lo et al. 2008b).

-2.2.
-Distributed Computing
+2.2 Distributed Computing